 Acquisitions and Rapid Cataloging Services (ARCS)

 Acquisitions and processing is partially decentralized within the Libraries.
-Some units, including the Bothell Campus Library, Tacoma Campus Library, and Health Sciences Library receive and process their print serials directly, although ordering is handled centrally.
+Some departments, including the Bothell Campus Library, Tacoma Campus Library, and Health Sciences Library receive and process their print serials directly, although ordering is handled centrally.
 The East Asia Library (CJK), Gallagher Law Library and International Studies (Near East, Slavic, South Asia, Southeast Asia) each have their own technical services operations.
-ARCS works closely with these units, as well as CAMS, Collections & Content Strategy, Preservation/Conservation and Central Circulation Services to standardize and coordinate processing procedures and policies across the Libraries.
+ARCS works closely with these units, as well as CAMS, Collections & Content Strategy, Preservation Services and Central Circulation Services to standardize and coordinate processing procedures and policies across the Libraries.